marian-code/wikipedia-music-tags/docs/instalation.rst

     import <your_theme_file_name>

-After that all icon set in QtDesigner will apper in GUI.
+After that all icons set in QtDesigner will apper in GUI.

 Creating virtual environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^